-Leica X Typ 113 versus Leica X-U Typ 113
+Leica X Typ 113 vs X-U Typ 113

 The Leica X (Typ 113) and the Leica X-U (Typ 113) are two digital cameras that were revealed to the public, respectively, in September 2014 and January 2016.
 Both the X Typ 113 and the X-U Typ 113 are fixed lens compact cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 16.1 megapixel.
+Both cameras offer a resolution of 16.1 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica X-U Typ 113 is notably larger (14 percent) than the Leica X Typ 113.
 Moreover, the X-U Typ 113 is markedly heavier (31 percent) than the X Typ 113.
 It is noteworthy in this context that the X-U Typ 113 is splash and dust-proof, while the X Typ 113 does not feature any corresponding weather-sealing.
 More than that, the X-U Typ 113 is water-proof up to 3m and can, thus, be used for underwater photography.

-|1.||Leica X Typ 113||133 mm||73 mm||78 mm||486 g||350||no||2014||2,295||latest||check|
+|1.||Leica X Typ 113||133 mm||73 mm||78 mm||486 g||350||n||Sep 2014||2,295||ebay.com|

-|2.||Leica X-U Typ 113||140 mm||79 mm||88 mm||635 g||450||Y||Jan 2016||2,950||latest||check|
+|2.||Leica X-U Typ 113||140 mm||79 mm||88 mm||635 g||450||Y||Jan 2016||2,950||ebay.com|

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors are more costly to manufacture and tent to lead to bigger and heavier cameras and lenses.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 They nevertheless have the same format factor of 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.